laszlocph/website/index.md

 The past three years this infrastructure was put to test more than 3000 times, each time generating an independent sandbox environment.
-While it was built on Amazon AMIs, it served its purpose brilliantly.
-Only when microservices came about, it started to show its rigidness.
+While it was built on Amazon AMIs, it served its purpose brilliantly and only reached its limits recently when we started to introduce microservices at scale.

-Now i'm excited to spend time with my other love - **Containerized** applications - and see how containers will supercharge this already proven way of releasing software.
+Now i'm excited to spend time with my other love - **containerized** applications - and see how containers will supercharge this already proven way of releasing software.

 I'm always up for a chat when it comes to CI/CD pipelines, try me: **<a href="mailto:laszlo@laszlo.cloud">laszlo@laszlo.cloud</a>**